idfive/Developer-Documentation/docs/back-end/drupal/drupal-sitebuilding.md

 ###### Custom API Call example

 This example passes a unique ID for the feed, but you would also likely pass parameters from custom fields/etc, to be able to reuse calls to the endpoint from multiple places.
+To note, external API calls may better be accomplished by writing a service, but the example below also works.

 ```php
 // From within hook_preprocess of choice